Lipedema Symptoms: What To Look Out For

 Sometimes, treatments can be combined with one another and offered under the name “full decongestive treatment”.
 It can involve a special diet, specific exercises, the use of compression garments and even manual lymphatic drainage.

 If natural treatments are no longer appropriate for the condition, patients can choose tumescent liposuction.
-During this procedure, the cosmetic surgery can remove fat cells and restore an aesthetic for the extremities that matches the rest of the body.
+During this procedure, cosmetic surgery can remove fat cells and restore an aesthetic for the extremities that matches the rest of the body.
 Removing the fat can also have a positive effect on the patient’s overall mobility.

 How Fast Does Lipedema Progress?